OCA/account-financial-tools/account_reversal/README.rst

 * a checkbox and filter "to be reversed"
 * a link between an entry and its reversal entry

-Odoo v9c include a similar action (overwritten by this addon), but with less features, for instance:
+Odoo v11c includes a similar action (overwritten by this addon), but with less features, for instance:

 * Allowing inheritance